HairyDuck/ElasticPHP/README.md

 ![](https://github.styleci.io/repos/7548986/shield?style=flat)

-# miniES - Mini PHP Wrapper for AWS Elasticsearch
+# ElasticPHP - Mini PHP Wrapper for AWS Elasticsearch

-miniES is a simple and lightweight PHP interface for interacting with AWS Elasticsearch.
+ElasticPHP is a simple and lightweight PHP interface for interacting with AWS Elasticsearch.
 It provides a minimalistic alternative to the AWS SDK, offering a small and fast solution without the need for PEAR or COMPOSER dependencies.
 This standalone library aims to simplify the process of working with AWS Elasticsearch by providing an easy-to-learn and easy-to-modify interface.

 ## Features